-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 Cosby met Constand at Temple University where Constand worked as director of operations for the women’s basketball team and he was a trustee.

 The 79-year-old faces three counts of aggravated sexual assault, each of which carries a possible 10-year prison term.
-Judge Steven O’Neill denied a motion for acquittal by McMonagle as well the defense’s request to call Marguerite Jackson as a witness.
+Before closing arguments, Judge Steven O’Neill denied a motion for acquittal by McMonagle as well the defense’s request to call Marguerite Jackson as a witness.

 Jackson is reportedly a friend of Constand, but the court found her testimony barred on the basis of hearsay.